TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/how-to-backup-tyk-cloud-deployment.md

 #### How can I track and audit changes made to Tyk Dashboard configurations"?

-Tracking changes to Dashboard configurations will need to be done through submitting a [support ticket](https://support.tyk.io/hc/en-gb/articles/8671452599708-Ticket-Submission-Guide).
-As mentioned earlier, no configuration will change except on your request.
+To track changes in Dashboard configurations, please submit a [support ticket](https://support.tyk.io/hc/en-gb/articles/8671452599708-Ticket-Submission-Guide).
+No configuration changes will occur without your explicit request.

 #### If there's a configuration error or an unwanted change, can I easily revert to a previous API or Policy configuration?
 What are the options or best practices for effective rollbacks?